 What UAE Passport Holders Need Before Traveling to Schengen and EU Zone

-Before traveling from Abu Dhabi to Schengen zone, Europe or any destination out of the country, you need proper arrangements for your travel.
+Before travelling from Abu Dhabi to the Schengen zone, Europe, or any destination out of the country, you need proper arrangements for your travel.
 There are documents that you need and other prior steps to take.
 The following are the things you need before moving out of UAE.

 - Valid UAE passport

-- Flight reservation for visa to make sure that you get to travel on time on the right route to the right country of your destination.
-Carry with you the plane ticket and be in the airport at the correct departure time.
+- Flight reservation for a Schengen visa to make sure that you get to travel on time on the right route to the right country of your destination.
+Carry with you the plane ticket and be at the airport at the correct departure time.
 Use this flight reservation form to make a flight reservation.

 - Proof of accommodation for visa covering till the last day of your stay in your destination country.
 This is important to ensure that your stay is as comfortable as possible.